-For more on Armor Class, see Attack and Defense, earlier in this guide.
+For more on AC, see Attack and Defense, earlier in this guide.

 Certain types of armor are bulky, unwieldy, or simply noisy to move around in.
 These types or armor give the wearer Disadvantage on Dexterity (Stealth) checks.
 Armor which imposes Disadavantage on Dexterity (Stealth) checks is indicated in the “Stealth” column of the Armor table on page 145 of the Player’s Handbook.

-Armor comes in three varieties, plus shields: light armor, medium armor, and heavy armor.
+Armor comes in three varieties, plus shields: light, medium, and heavy armor.
 Armor is worn on the body like an outfit of clothing, and covers the body at least partially.

 With some rare exceptions, you want to wear the most expensive type of armor within whichever category makes sense for your character, so adventurers who can afford it are most commonly found in studded leather, half plate, of full plate armor.

-I’ll cover each category of armor briefly, but for descriptions of individual types of armor, see pages 144 and 145 of the Player’s Handbook.
+I’ll cover each category briefly, but for descriptions of individual types of armor, see pages 144 and 145 of the Player’s Handbook.

 Light armor is made from supple and often thin materials, and is designed to complement the wearer’s Dexterity, representing their own ability to avoid attacks.
 Creatures wearing light armor add their Dexterity modifier to the base AC provided by the armor, so light armor is recommended for characters with Dexterity modifiers of +3 or greater.
-Light armor includes padded armor, leather armor, and studded leather armor.
+Light armor includes padded, leather, and studded leather armor.

 Heavy armor offers the best protection, totally disregarding the character’s Dexterity in favor of relying solely on the armor’s ability to deflect attacks.
 Heavy armor provides a static number as your AC, and you do not add your Dexterity modifier to this value, even if it’s negative.
-For this reason, heavy armor is a great option for characters with Dexterity modifiers of +1 or less. heavy armor includes ring mail, chain mail, splint armor, and plate armor.
+For this reason, heavy armor is a great option for characters with Dexterity modifiers of +1 or less.
+Heavy armor includes ring mail, chain mail, splint armor, and full plate.

 Getting Into and Out of Armor

 Putting armor on is called “donning”, and removing it is called “doffing”.
 You rarely need to worry about how long it takes to don or doff your armor, but it takes an Action to don or doff a shield (which sometimes you’ll need to do during combat).
-If you need to know how long it takes to don or doff armor, check the “Donning and Doffing Armor” table on page 146 of the Player’s Handbook.
+If you need to know how long it takes, check the “Donning and Doffing Armor” table on page 146 of the Player’s Handbook.